theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/grant-privileges.md

 title: Grant Privileges
 nav_order: 1
 description: >-
-    Explicitly assign roles and privileges to individual user accounts.
-problem: >-
     Specific features of a project need to be restricted to certain users
 context: >-
     Projects may need to limit some features, such as the ability to revert changes made by other users, to a smaller set of trusted contributors.
+solution: >-
+    Explicitly assign roles and privileges to individual user accounts.
 examples:

 ---